mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 ### Measurement and Detection

 Both Zliobaite (2015) and Romei et al. (2013) surveyed relevant measures of fairness or discrimination.
 One may compare the number or proportion of instances in each group classified as certain class.
 Sometimes, the measure of discrimination is mandated by law.
-For instance, the _forth-fifth rule_ (Romei et al. 2013) in hiring context requires the job selection rate for the protected group is at least 80% that of the other group.
+For instance, the _four-fifths rule_ (Romei et al. 2013) in hiring context requires the job selection rate for the protected group is at least 80% that of the other group.
+It is a measure of disparate impact.

 If fairness or discrimination is measured as the number or proportion of instances in each group classified to a certain class, then one can use standard statistical tests (e.g., two sample t-test) to check if there is systematic/statistically significant differences between groups.
-Zliobaite (2015) reviewed a large number of such methods.
+Zliobaite (2015) review a large number of such measures, and Pedreschi et al. (2012) discuss relationships among different measures.

 In the particular context of machine learning, previous definitions of fairness offer straightforward measures of discrimination.
 For instance, the degree of balance of a binary classifier for the positive class can be measured as the difference between average probability assigned to people with positive class in the two groups.

 In addition, Pedreschi et al. (2009) developed several metrics to quantify the degree of discrimination in association rules (or IF-THEN decision rules in general).
+Two similar papers are Ruggieri et al. (2010ab), which also associate these discrimination metrics with legal concepts, such as affirmative action.
+See also Kamishima et al. (2012) for more discussions on measuring different types of discrimination in IF-THEN rules.

+Discrimination has been detected in several real-world datasets and cases.
+For example, Kamiran et al. (2012) identified discrimination in criminal records where people from minority ethnic groups were assigned higher risk scores.

 ### Prevention/Mitigation